The Vibrant Ruby Slippers Oakleaf Hydrangea

 Do Ruby Slippers Oakleaf Hydrangeas Spread?

-Oakleaf hydrangeas are generally well-behaved plants and do not seed aggressively.
 They will spread by stolons, sending up new shoots and forming a colony over time.
 If you notice your oakleaf hydrangea sending up new shoots from the ground in spring, it means you have a happy plant.
-Well done!
+Well done! 😀

-Common Name: Ruby Slippers oakleaf hydrangea
+Common name: Ruby Slippers Oakleaf Hydrangea

-Latin Name: Hydrangea quercifolia ‘Ruby Slippers’
+Botanical/Latin name: Hydrangea quercifolia ‘Ruby Slippers’

-Zones: 5 - 9
+Hardiness zones: 5 - 9

-Mature size: 3-4 feet tall and 4-5 feet wide
+Mature size: 3-4 feet high and 4-5 feet wide

-Light Requirements: Full sun to partial shade
+Light requirements: Full sun to part shade

 Form: Upright, irregularly shaped deciduous shrub

-Fall color: Vibrant mahogany red
+Fall color: Mahogany red

 Previous